-Ever since Cash App, owned by Square which is backed by one of the most famous bitcoin backers and CEO of Twitter, Jack Dorsey, announced they will support purchase of bitcoin through their app, Coinbase had to step up its game as the playing field got much more serious.
+Ever since Cash App, owned by Square which is backed by one of the most famous Bitcoin backers and CEO of Twitter, Jack Dorsey, announced they will support the purchase of Bitcoin through their app, Coinbase had to step up its game as the playing field got much more serious.

-Especially since Cash App marketed as a commission-free place for buying bitcoin (they did charge a spread and earn money that way), Coinbase lost a solid chunk of the pie to the Square-owned app.
+Especially since Cash App is marketed as a commission-free place for buying Bitcoin (they did charge a spread and earn money that way), Coinbase lost a solid chunk of the pie to the Square-owned app.

-However, later on Cash App changed their fee structure to be more transparent about the fees they charge and they are still not available in all US states, which saw Coinbase remain at the top of the food chain in the world of crypto exchanges.
+However, later on, Cash App changed its fee structure to be more transparent about the fees they charge and they are still not available in all US states, which saw Coinbase remain at the top of the food chain in the world of crypto exchanges.

 Still, this duel is worth a deeper look and analysis, which is exactly what we will do here.
 So, let’s get the Coinbase vs Cash App comparison rolling.